Gender budgeting: United States

 In the United States, there have been gender budgeting efforts in California and Georgia.
-San Francisco, CA began developing a gender-sensitive budget in 1998; Fulton County, GA began gender budgeting efforts in 2007.
+San Francisco, California, began developing a gender-sensitive budget in 1998; Fulton County, Georgia, began gender budgeting efforts in 2007.
 In Georgia, gender budgeting researchers have gathered rich and useful data through interviews with policymakers concerned with gender equality and through multiple meetings involving a focus group composed of task members of different departments.
 In California, relevant data were collected through interviews, observations of a commission meeting, from non-profit organizations, and the municipal website.